needle4j/needle4k/src/site/injection.md

 ## Custom injection provider

-Needle is fully extensible, you may implement your own injection providers or register additional annotations.
+**needle4k** is fully extensible, you may implement your own injection providers or register additional annotations.

 The following example shows the registration of additional annotations in the `needle.properties`.